hyperledger/indy-hipe/text/rich-schemas/README.md

 transformed into 256-bit integers in order to support the current [Camenisch-Lysyanskaya signature][CL-signatures] scheme.

-The current method for encoding attributes as integers only supports two attribute types: numbers and strings.
-No configuration method exists at this time to specify which encoding method will be applied to a particular attribute.
-If the attribute value at the time it is passed into the SDK is a number, it will be encoded as a 256-bit integer.
+The current SDK method for encoding attributes as integers only supports one attribute type: 256-bit integers.
+The current libvcx supports two attribute
+types: numbers and strings.
+No configuration method exists at this time to specify which encoding method will be applied to a particular attribute for either the SDK or libvcx.
+All encoded attribute values which are passed directly to the SDK were encoded by the software external to the SDK, relying on implicit understanding of how the external software should encode them.
+In libvcx, if the attribute value at the time it is passed into libvcx is a number, it will be encoded as a 256-bit integer.
 If the attribute value is a string, the value will be hashed using SHA-256, thereby encoding it as a 256-bit integer.
-The resulting 256-bit integers may then be signed.
+The resulting 256-bit integers may then be passed to the SDK and signed.

 The introduction of rich schemas and their associated greater range of possible attribute value data types require correspondingly rich encoding